-Nico Heilijgers (Utrecht, 1964) studied at the Minerva Academie in Groningen, where he had artists like Matthijs Rölling (1943) and Diederik Kraaijpoel (1928).
+Nico Heilijgers (Utrecht, 1964) studied at the Minerva Academie in Groningen, where he was mainly taught by two artists: Matthijs Rölling (1943) and Diederik Kraaijpoel (1928).
 Being in control of technique became an important aspect of his work.
 The paintings of Heilijgers known for esthetic, harmony and atmosphere, in which the ungrasped and unnameable lifts the image above a simple representation.

 The paintings of Heilijgers are strongly influenced by the traditional pictorial art when we talk about subject and elaboration.
 He isn’t affraid to occasionaly wink at art history by referring to prominent painters from history with his paintings.
 With his still life he uses subjects that characterize this genre, like: fresh lemons, curvy pomegranates and pharmacy bottles.
 The objects are being painted in a way in which they don’t directly matter as an object, but they do as color surfaces that stand on it’s own.
 Abstract values like shape, colour, rhytm and material eventualy determine the painting.